[Contents]

 for arbitrary scalar-valued functions f, g, et cetera.
 So we are using the set {[dxi]} as a basis.

-Pointy vectors and one-forms show up in quite a variety of contexts.
-They are given a variety of different names, and can be visualized in a variety of different ways, as tabulated near the end of item 10.
+Pointy vectors and one-forms show up in a wide variety of contexts.
+They are given a variety of different names, and can be visualized in a variety of different ways, as tabulated near the end of item 11.

 i